tejitopia/commonroom/README.md

 ## Getting Started

-This section outlines how to set up the Commonroom locally.
+This section outlines how to set up Commonroom locally.
 By following these instructions, you'll have a local copy of the project up and running on your machine.

 ### Installation